Theory & Practice of Injection Therapy

 Entry requirement:

-1. HCPC/GMC registration, or registration with other relevant regulatory body, with professional indemnity insurance
+- HCPC/GMC registration, or registration with other relevant regulatory body (and providing it is within your scope of practice), with professional indemnity insurance which covers injection therapy.

-4. Evidence of MSK post graduate training.
-E.g. SOMM diploma of musculoskeletal medicine and/or
+- Evidence of MSK post graduate training.
+E.g. SOMM diploma of musculoskeletal medicine and/ or

-• Evidence of stage 1 +/- stage 2 of HEE MSK FCP Roadmap and/or
+- Evidence of stage 1 +/- stage 2 of the MSK FCP Roadmap and/or

 Online resources

 Tutor support is available in the inter-unit period.
-There are also resources accessible on the QMU Hub, including guidance on academic writing, proforma templates for supervised injection and your module handbook.
-Online student resources are available through the textbook that is recommended as core reading for the module (Atkins, E, Goodlad, E, Chan-Braddock, S (2024) A Practical Approach to Musculoskeletal Medicine, 5th edn.
+Online student resources are available including guidance on academic writing, proforma templates for supervised injection and your module handbook.
+We recommend the following textbook a core reading for the module (Atkins, E, Goodlad, E, Chan-Braddock, S (2024) A Practical Approach to Musculoskeletal Medicine, 5th edn.
 Elsevier, Oxford.)

 Face-to-face contact: | 24 hours |